Marta44/topress2019/README.md

 2. CSS [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 ### Frameworks, Libraries and Programs Used
-1. Bootstrap 4 [BootstrapCDN](https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn) : Bootstrap was used to provide responsiveness on all device sizes and add some stylistic elements.
+1. [BootstrapCDN](https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn) : was used to provide responsiveness on all device sizes and add some stylistic components.
-2.
+2. [Hover.css](https://ianlunn.github.io/Hover/) : was used to add the transition effect to Social Media Links in the footer and to the navbar's text.
+3. [FontAwesome](https://fontawesome.com/) : was used to add icons for Social Media links.
+4. [Google Fonts](https://fonts.google.com/) : was used to import typography fonts.
+5. [Balsamiq](https://balsamiq.com/) : was used to create wireframes during the design of the layout.
+6. [jQuery](https://jquery.com/) : was used to make the navbar responsive.
+7. [Popper.js](https://popper.js.org/) : was used to make the navbar responsive.
+8. [AutoPrefixer](https://autoprefixer.github.io/) : was used to analyse the CSS code and make it suitable for all browsers.
+9. [fancybox](https://fancyapps.com/fancybox/3/) : was used in the "Gallery" page to view and browse images easily.
+10. [Gitpod](https://gitpod.io/) : is the open-source IDE (Integrated Development Environment) that I used to create my project.
+11. [Git](https://git-scm.com/) : was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
+12. [GitHub](https://github.com/) : is a hosting platform used to deploy and store the project code after being pushed from Git.
+---